Sushi Bake

 • Nori.
 To scoop up the finished sushi bake.

-• Imitation crab mat.
+• Imitation crab meat.
 Also known as kani or surimi.
 It’s basically white fish with a little food coloring and a texture similar to crab.
-Use any leftovers to make this kani salad.
-If you aren’t a fan of crab, fresh salmon, tuna (tartare or ahi tuna), calamari, or even tofu are fantastic alternatives.
-You could also flake some cooked halibut or swordfish.
+Use any leftovers to make my kani salad

 • Soy sauce.
 To add necessary savoriness.
 Can be swapped for gluten-free tamari.